-Denial of adequate medical care.
-As of 15 April 2022, his family has confirmed that they have still not been provided with access to his medical records, despite repeated requests.87 According to Mushaima's family, rather than being intended to treat him, his hospitalisation, he believes, is designed to isolate him from his fellow political leaders.
-Mushaima believes that being held in the Kanoo Medical Centre is akin to being held in solitary confinement.88 Following Mushaima's refusal of an offer for his conditional release, since September 2021, Hassan Mushaima's video and phone calls to his family have been arbitrarily suspended by authorities in what he believes to be retaliation for his decision.89
+Mushaima believes that being held in the Kanoo Medical Centre is akin to being held in solitary confinement.
+Following Mushaima's refusal of an offer for his conditional release, since September 2021, Hassan Mushaima's video and phone calls to his family have been arbitrarily suspended by authorities in what he believes to be retaliation for his decision.
+Son, London-based activist Ali Mushaima, went on a 23 day hunger strike outside the Bahraini Embassy in London in December 2021 in order to call for the release of his father and other political prisoners in Bahrain.